 Your presentation should be based on technical papers published in refereed journals, conferences, workshops, and symposiums, and books.
 You should prepare slides for your presentation and the last slide is a list of references.
-The presentation is a literature review and should include some references from the last 10 years.
+The presentation should include a literature review and some references should be from the last 10 years.
 You may introduce your original ideas near the end of the presentation, but they are not to make up your entire presentation.

 Some tips for presenting:

 - Present the topics of the papers systematically and summarize your points.

 - Cover all important concepts and ideas and ignore unimportant details.

 - Each slide should have a point, delineated by the slide title.

 - Slides should provide visible information, meaning they are not your presentation in text, rather they a visible supplement to your talk, such as pictures, diagrams or plots.

 - There should not be too many bullet lists and the bullets list should be short, around 3 to 5 bullets.